Biking and Hiking

 The Nagoonberry Loop Trail is a local favorite.
 An easy 2.2 mile loop trail through forests and meadows.
 Watch for wildlife and enjoy the views.

 Whether you hike or ride a bike, you will see many shore birds at the Gustavus Dock, the beach, the small boat harbor and the Salmon River, which runs through town near the City Park.
 Also, amateur and professional photographers alike can’t resist shooting memorable photos with wildflowers in the foreground and mountains just beyond.

 Many local accommodations provide bikes.
-The flat and open terrain and asphalt surface make for pleasant biking.
+The flat and open terrain with asphalt surface make for pleasant biking.
 The longest trip, to Bartlett Cove, is under an hour, and other areas around town are just around the corner!
 Ask your wonderful hosts if they have bikes for you to use.